alothomas/Retina-Blood-Vessel-Segmentation/README.md

 - Training: You can train your own models using the corresponding training files on your own dataset.

+### Analysis

-- Analysis: analysis of predictions can be done using the scripts in Analysis folder
+All scripts related to analysis of the retinas are in the Analysis folder.

+- First align the layers using the first script ´area_fraction.ipynb´.
+Only run afterwards the other scripts.